-Rave parties are well known for loud, thumping music, vibrant light shows and the eccentric costumes they inspire.
+Rave parties are known for loud, thumping music, vibrant light shows, and the eccentric costumes they inspire.
 However, there’s another side to rave parties that can have catastrophic effects on concert-goers: illicit drugs.
-If you’re planning on attending a rave party, know the lingo, behaviors and hazards to watch out for.
+If you’re planning on attending a rave party, know the lingo, behaviors, and hazards to watch out for.

-- MDMA — also known as Ecstasy, E, Molly and Energy
+- MDMA, also known as ecstasy, vitamin E, skittles, and molly

-It’s easy to get distracted or separated from your friends at rave parties.
-With the loud music, disorienting lights and large crowds of people, a lot can go wrong.
-That’s why it’s crucial that you are always aware of your surroundings and never leave any of your belongings or drinks unattended.
-It’s not uncommon for people at rave parties to have their drinks spiked.
 Drink spiking occurs when someone has slipped a drug into another person’s drink without the person’s knowledge or permission.
 While some people will spike others’ drinks “just for fun,” other people have more malicious intentions.
 In fact, some people will spike another person’s drink in order to incapacitate them and take advantage of them, rob them or commit a sexual assault.
-To prevent your drink from being spiked, always keep your drink in your hand.
+The best way to prevent your drink from being spiked is always to keep your drink on hand.
 If you have a bottle of water or soda, keep the lid on it whenever you’re not taking a sip.
-If you have an open cup, keep your cup close to your body or rest your hand on top of it.
-If you ever leave your drink unattended, it’s best not to sip from it again, and to get a new beverage.
-While rave parties are usually friendly events where everyone just wants to have a good time, you may occasionally see fighting or someone being arrested.
-If this happens, don’t try to get involved.
-Keep your distance, make your exit, or find a security guard or other authority figure if you can.
+If you have an open cup, hold your cup close to your body or rest your hand on top of it.
+If you ever leave your drink unattended, it’s best to get a new beverage.

 - Dilated pupils

 - Excessive thirst

 - Irregular heartbeat